-The underwriters may purchase up to an additional 750,000 common units from us at the public offering price, less the underwriting discount and structuring fee, within 30 days from the date of this prospectus to cover over-allotments
+The underwriters may purchase up to an additional common units from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover over-allotments.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense
+Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the common units to purchasers on or about

-, 2014 through the book-entry facilities of The Depository Trust Company.
+The underwriters expect to deliver the common units to purchasers on or about , 2014 through the book-entry facilities of The Depository Trust Company.